Sourdough Croissant Bread

 Create the Levain

-The levain is ready when it has doubled in size and has lots of bubbles, with a slightly sour aroma.
+The levain is ready when it has doubled in size and has lots of bubbles, with a pleasant aroma.

 Grate 113 g (½ cup) unsalted butter into a small dish and refrigerate until ready to add to the dough.